 Chesapeake Classrooms focuses on methods for incorporating environmental education into the core subject areas of reading, math, science, and social studies.
 The resources used in Chesapeake Classrooms meet state educational standards in Maryland, Virginia, Pennsylvania, and the District of Columbia.
 Chesapeake Classrooms increases students' achievement and engagement in learning while improving their environmental literacy and stewardship ethic.

-- Five-day summer immersion courses.
-More than 30 courses were available in June, July, and August 2017!
-Registration for our 2017 summer courses opened February 2017!
+- Five-day online summer immersion courses.
+More than 20 courses are available in June, July, and August!

-- An online Resource Library full of lessons and activities for year round support of course participants.
+- An online Resource Library full of video lessons and student investigations for year-round support of course participants.

 Principals Environmental Leadership Program

 Through the Principals Environmental Leadership Program, CBF provides high-quality professional learning that meets the evolving needs of administrators and schools.
 Through field experience, training, resources, and collegial discussion, these key leaders learn how to design a school program that utilizes and benefits the local environment and their schoolyard.